 Why Do We All Love Donald Duck

-The reason that I love him is his temperamental and mischievous personality, as well as his just-just intelligible speech.
-Donald has a very short temper, but also has a positive outlook on life.
-Maybe your reasons are different.
-In the Disney family of Mickey Mouse, Goofy, Pluto and other friends, Donald is known as the trouble child.
+The reason that I love him (he is my favorite) is his temperamental and mischievous personality, as well as his just-just intelligible speech.
+Donald has a very short temper but also has a positive outlook on life.

-Donald loves to show off and brag because he is a Jack of all Trades and good at quite a lot of things.
+Donald loves to show off and brags because he is a Jack of all Trades and good at quite a lot of things.

 Donald Duck loves to play pranks.
 He almost never intends to hurt anyone, and whenever his pranks go too far, he is always very regretful.